 It is important to understand that sessional accompanying is not a teaching role.

 How can I apply for inclusion on the list?

 Applicants should address all correspondence and materials to the Business Services unit of the Faculty of Fine Arts and Music (email@example.com).

-Please do not contact members of the Academic Staff directly.
+Please DO NOT contact members of the Academic Staff regarding your application.

 What do I need to include in my application?

 In order to apply for consideration for addition to the accompanist list the following is required:

 - a detailed CV outlining qualifications, experience and a sample repertoire list demonstrating the range and level of repertoire in an accompanying role as well as a list of appropriate performances over the last three years.

 - web-based recorded material of at least 45 minutes in total demonstrating a professional level of concert accompaniment in at least three areas from the following: strings, woodwind, brass, voice, chamber music.
 Dates of the performances should be provided.